 Regardless of the groundhog and his shadow, we are guaranteed another six weeks of winter here in Montana.
-We’re “celebrating” by slashing all wools by 25%, February 1-3.
+We’re “celebrating” by showcasing our wools.
 Time to do a happy dance, despite the Polar Vortex!

 Why Do We Love Wool?